Crystal Palace F.C. (1861): Support of Association Rules

 The club became founder members of the Football Association in 1863, and along with Wanderers F.C., Barnes F.C. and the N.N.
 Club, were described by Charles W. Alcock as being the four clubs who formed ‘the backbone of the Association game’ in its early years.
-Delegates of the club attended every AGM of the FA for its first crucial decade, during which time the Laws of the Game were evolved.
-In 1867, when just five delegates turned up at the AGM, it was only the vote of Crystal Palace’s representative Walter Cutbill which prevented the adoption of two major Sheffield Rules laws.
-Proposals to adopt rouges (secondary goals either side of the main goal) and the virtual abolition of the offside rule were defeated by a single vote.
+Delegates of the club attended every AGM of the FA for its first crucial decade, during which time the Laws of the Game began to evolve.
+In 1867, just six delegates attended the AGM, including Crystal Palace's representative Walter Cutbill who opposed the adoption of two major Sheffield Rules laws.
+Proposals to adopt rouges (secondary goals either side of the main goal) and the abolition of the offside rule were both defeated.

 Creation of the FA Cup

-At the Football Association Committee meeting held on 16 October 1871 to discuss the creation of the FA Cup competition, the Crystal Palace captain and secretary Douglas Allport (1838-1915) proposed the formation of a committee to draw up the rules required for the competition.
+At the FA Committee meeting held on 16 October 1871 to discuss the creation of the FA Cup competition, the Crystal Palace captain and secretary Douglas Allport (1838–1915), proposed the formation of a committee to draw up the rules required for the competition.
 He was also part of the delegation which selected and purchased the trophy.

 Palace competed in the first ever FA Cup competition in 1871–72, reaching the semi-final stage, where they lost to the Royal Engineers after a replay.
 This was technically the first FA Cup replay, as rule 8 of the competition allowed both teams to go through in the event of a draw, and Palace had taken advantage of that rule after draws with Hitchin F.C. and Wanderers F.C. - the latter tie after playing an innovative 2-1-7 formation, with two full-backs to cope with the extra threat from Wanderers, rather than the traditional 1-1-8 or new 1-2-7 formations.
 The club also played in the FA Cup over the next four seasons, but never reached as far again.